-It immerses you in a dystopic future where humanity takes to a huge Virtual Reality to flee their problems (dwindling oil reserves mean poverty, starvation, slums everywhere).
-We join a young protagonist on his quest for the hugest in-game Easteregg ever.
+Despite the rating and the everything, there are some redeeming things about Ready Player One: It immerses you in a dystopic future where humanity takes to a huge Virtual Reality to flee their problems (dwindling oil reserves mean poverty, starvation, slums everywhere).

-Its flaws lie mostly within its highly predictable storyline: [spoilers removed] Urgh.
+Its flaws lie mostly within its highly predictable storyline and the incredibly, infinitely self-indulgent nerd smugness: Urgh.

 Also, logical flaws: Not using proper data science and cross-referencing to solve riddles?
 Please, that’s what every mega-corp would do!
 There are some instances of less-well thought out behavior like that, sometimes breaking the immersion for me.